 (i) Summer: Whites (Kurta-Pyjama or shirt and trousers) with footwear provided by the school.

-- For Sunday/holiday: Only games clothes (Games shirt or T-shirt/white T-shirt and shorts above knee and games shoes issued by the School).
+- For Sunday/holidays: Only games clothes (Games shirt or T-shirt/white T-shirt and shorts above knee and games shoes issued by the School).
 Track suits are also permitted during winters.

 - For School functions